ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### CTM
-For our final example using the NSF corpus, let's upgrade our model to a (filtered) correlated topic model.
+For our next model, let's upgrade to a (filtered) correlated topic model.
+Filtering the correlated topic model will dynamically identify and suppress stop words which would otherwise clutter up the topic distribution output.

 ```julia
 Random.seed!(77777);